Surviving Mesothelioma / Pathology Examination

 Here are some immunohistochemical markers used to help identify peritoneal mesothelioma:

-Calretinin –Positive in 85%–100% of peritoneal mesothelioma cases.
+- Calretinin – Positive in 85%–100% of peritoneal mesothelioma cases.

-D2-40 –Positive in 93%–96% of peritoneal mesothelioma cases.
+- D2-40 – Positive in 93%–96% of peritoneal mesothelioma cases.

 Very often, additional markers are used to test for other cancers.
-So for examples, the pathologist will run an assay that uses specific markers that are sensitive to mesothelioma cells and other markers that are specific to other cancers.
+So for example, the pathologist will run an assay that uses specific markers that are sensitive to mesothelioma cells and other markers that are specific to other cancers.
 Based on the results, the pathologist can distinguish one cancer from another.
-That is why if you look at your pathology report very often it will show positivity for some tests and negativity for others.
+That is why if you look at your pathology report, very often it will show positivity for some tests and negativity for others.

 Mesothelioma Cell Types

 Each of the different cell types not only stain differently with immunohistochemistry tests, but also look different under the microscope.
-According to pathologists:

 - “Epithelioid mesothelioma are composed of polygonal, oval, or cuboidal cells that often mimic nonneoplastic reactive mesothelial cells.”